AncientreeBILL/AncientreeBILL.github.io/index.md

 # Welcome to Bichi's Very First Personal Webpage!

 ## Self Intro
 Welcome to my personal page!
-My name is Bichi.
+My name is Bichy.
 I am passionate about sensor fusion, autonomous driving, data science, signal processing, and machine learning.
 In order to present myself better, I will list some information about myself, some of my previous projects on [Github](https://github.com/AncientreeBILL), and my resume.

 I graduated from TU Delft Electrical Engineering with a master's degree in 2021.
 From 2015-2019 I studied at Jilin University in Changchun, China.
 In the academic year 2018-2019,  I went for a one-year exchange opportunity at Ecole Centrale de Nantes in France, majoring in Signal, Control and Robotics.
 In the 2019 summer, I graduated from Jilin University with a Bachelor of Science degree, majoring in electronic information science and technology.